mstahv/data-demo-quarkus-mvn/README.md

 - Jakarta Data annotations used to declare a `Library` repository acting as a facade to Hibernate's `StatelessSession`, and
 - JAX-RS annotations used to declare the frontend `LibraryResource`, with `Library` injected via CDI.

+This is the Maven version.
+There's also a [Gradle version](https://github.com/gavinking/data-demo-quarkus).

 ## Dependencies:

-- Quarkus 3.15.1 or above, with RESTEasy Classic and Jackson
+- Quarkus 3.15 or above, with RESTEasy Classic and Jackson
-- Jakarta Data 1.0.0
+- Jakarta Data 1.0
-- Hibernate Metamodel Generator 6.6.0.Final
+- Hibernate Metamodel Generator 6.6

 ## Running the application in dev mode